-HIT Entertainment logo is 3D.
-But this was not always the case because the volume is noted only in the modern version.
-Older versions were conventional – flat and two-dimensional.
-The designers have interestingly played with the abbreviation of the phrase Henson International Television: they placed one letter on a cube turned sideways.
+The HIT Entertainment logo is 3D.
+However, this was not always the case because the volume is noted only in the modern version.
+Older versions were conventional—flat and two-dimensional.
+The designers interestingly played with the abbreviation of the phrase Henson International Television: they placed one letter on a cube turned sideways.
 Moreover, each of the three visible sides has an individual color.

 HIT Entertainment: Brand overview

-HIT Entertainment is an entertainment company formed by three co-founders, including Peter Orton, Jim Henson, and Sophie T. Laing.
+HIT Entertainment is an entertainment company formed by three co-founders: Peter Orton, Jim Henson, and Sophie T. Laing.
 It belongs to The Jim Henson Company, an international distribution division.
-Its main specialization is the distribution of children’s content, particularly television series for toddlers and teenagers.
-The time of the appearance of the service is 1982.
+Its main specialization is distributing children’s content, particularly television series for toddlers and teenagers.
+The service was first offered in 1982.
 The current owner is Mattel Television.
 Head offices are located in London, New York, and Los Angeles.

-After establishing HIT Entertainment in 1982 by three partners, this company quietly existed for seven years, after which Jim Henson decided to sell it to The Walt Disney Company.
+Three partners established HIT Entertainment in 1982.
+This company quietly existed for seven years, after which Jim Henson decided to sell it to The Walt Disney Company.
 But Peter Orton was against such a move, so he took over the leadership and began to manage alone.
 This happened in 1989.
-Since then, the studio has gone all the way into entertainment content for kids, offering a variety of TV series.
+Since then, the studio has expanded into entertainment content for kids, offering a variety of TV series.

 Meaning and History

-The new television studio kept the previous image in mind and always tried to maintain it at the proper level so as not to lose its recognizability.
+The new television studio kept the previous image in mind and maintained it properly to avoid losing its recognizability.
 The inscription was the basis of her identity for a long time, and now graphics prevail.
 This change took place in 2006.

 What is HIT Entertainment?